 Meetup takes risky leap into the Trump resistance

-There are 5 comments on the The Republic story from 13 hrs ago, titled Meetup takes risky leap into the Trump resistance.
-In it, The Republic reports that:
+There are 5 comments on the Brandon Sun story from 16 hrs ago, titled Meetup takes risky leap into the Trump resistance.
+In it, Brandon Sun reports that:

 |